akpw/akpw/_posts/2016-09-8-BinaryTreesPlayground-Part-II.md

 Here is how it looks when used in the playground. <img style="width : 800px; height : 220px; float: right; margin: 0px 0px;" src="{% if site.baseurl %}{{ site.baseurl }}{% endif %}/images/knuth.png">
 While being among the simplest and fastest algorithms, the drawback is that the x-coordinate is never reused and thus the layout is quickly doing wide.
 It can also easily digress into some weird tree shapes.

-A few years after Knuth, Charles Wetherell and Alfred Shannon[^2] came up with another simple and efficient technique for generating minimal width layouts.
+A few years after Knuth, Charles Wetherell and Alfred Shannon[^2] came up with a number of interesting concepts including another simple and efficient technique for generating minimal width layouts.
 Instead of a single x-counter, they used independent counters per level.
-While processing the tree in pre-level order, each counter is updated independently and therefore layout width grows conservatively:
+While processing the tree in pre-level order, each counter is updated independently and therefore the layout width grows conservatively:
 {% highlight swift %}
 public struct TreeLayoutBuilderWetherell: TreeLayoutBuilder {
     public mutating func buildLayout<Node: BinaryTree>(rootNode: Node, gridUnitSize: CGFloat) -> TreeLayout<Node> {